tanin47/backdoor/README.md

 There are 3 ways of using Backdoor:

-1. Run as a standalone.
+1. Run as a standalone: JAR file, Docker, and Render.com.
 2. Embed into your Java application and serve on a specific port.
 3. Embed into your Java application and serve on your main port but at a specific path.

 ### Run as a standalone

+__Run from the JAR file__

 First, you can download the JAR file from our Maven
 repository: https://central.sonatype.com/artifact/io.github.tanin47/backdoor/overview